 Regulatory guidelines and industry best practices recommend:

-• Prominent, bold display of the headline interest rate to attract initial attention.
+- Prominent, bold display of the headline interest rate to attract initial attention.

-• Use of plain language and transparent fee disclosures.
+- Use of plain language and transparent fee disclosures.

 Effectiveness of current advertising practices in protecting consumers

-While regulations have improved transparency, challenges remain:
+While regulations help transparency, challenges remain: Drip pricing can mislead consumers.

-• Vulnerable consumers, including non-English speakers, still face difficulties understanding rates.
+- Vulnerable consumers, including non-English speakers, still face difficulties understanding rates.

-• Enforcement actions and consumer education are ongoing to address these gaps.
+- Enforcement actions and consumer education are ongoing to address these gaps.

 Consumer Understanding and Communication Strategies